-Since January 2014 that New York State is using the TASC for the purpose of high school equivalency (HSE) testing, instead of GED.
+Since January 2014 New York State has offered TASC for the purpose of high school equivalency (HSE) testing, instead of GED.
 HSE testing is for people who didn't graduate high school and gives them the chance to earn an equivalent credential.
 The TASC measures knowledge at a level that is comparable to that of graduating high school seniors.